How Does Leverage Trading Affect Profit?

 How much is the profit of $50 with 100x leverage?

 This depends on how big your profit is.
 It could be 2%, 5%, 10%, or even 50% depending on the setup.
-To clear things up, I will say that trading $50 with 100x leverage will increase the position size 100 times and result in a position size of $5000.
+To clear things up, I will say that trading $50 with 100x ratio will increase the position size 100 times and result in a position size of $5000.

 Conclusion